scallyw4g/poof/README.md

 [✓] Parse include graph of `poof` (including CRT headers)

-[o] Write test suite that exhaustively validates behavior of the C parser
+[✓] Write test suite that exhaustively validates behavior of the C parser

 [o] Write test suite that validates the behavior of `poof`